Everything truck drivers should know about Daylight Saving Time

 - If you work 1-10 a.m., it should show you worked eight hours because you moved forward one hour during that timeframe.

 - Same with the 34-hour restart — if the restart crosses over DST on Sunday, you will need to wait the extra hour to truly have 34 hours off.
-You must still take a full 34-hour reset and comply with all Hours of Service rules.

-- Tablets with HOS functionality: Your device will automatically spring forward one hour at 2 a.m. of your regulatory home terminal time.
+- Tablets with HOS functionality: Your tablet will automatically spring forward one hour at 2 a.m. of your regulatory home terminal time.
 The log graph will show the time period from 2 to 3 a.m. actually missing on the graph (example: 1, 3, 4, 5, 6).

 - Omnitracs MCP200 device: Your device will automatically spring forward one hour at 2 a.m. of your regulatory home terminal time.
 If you are on the same duty status at the time change, the graph will show a gap from 2 to 3 a.m.